OctoPrint/OctoPrint/docs/jsclientlib/users.rst

    :param object opts: Additional options for the request
    :returns Promise: A `jQuery Promise <http://api.jquery.com/Types/#Promise>`_ for the request's response

-.. js:function:: OctoPrint.users.changePassword(name, password, opts)
+.. js:function:: OctoPrintClient.users.changePassword(name, password, opts)

    Change the password for a user.